nullibrew/openamneouniversalcondition/README.md

 ## Trying the Neo Universal Condition

+Set up and install Neo4j graph db and create appropriate nodes and relationships, so that allow/deny access can be mapped to a true or false from a Cypher-language query.

 Using OpenAM policy editor, create a policy in the "iPlanetAMWebAgentService" of the top level realm that allows HTTP GET access to `"http://www.example.com:80/*"` and that makes use of the Neo Universal Condition.